Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Introduction

-In prior selection of the Bayesian framework, Normal and Dirichlet prior are considered.
-Under both prior assumptions for the considered model, a closed form of posterior cannot be obtained.
-For estimation purposes, one can rely on frequently used Markov Chain Monte Carlo methods like Gibbs sampler and Metropolis-Hastings algorithms \cite{chan2022adaptive,abba2022reliability}.
-However, they behave inefficiently in exploring the target distribution in the presence of high dimensional or highly correlated variables \cite{thach2019reparameterized}.
-To deal with it, the Hamiltonian Monte Carlo (HMC) approach can be implemented to generate posterior samples.
-The HMC algorithm is helpful for complex models as it delivers more accurate findings and flexible settings \cite{thanh2021additive,abba2023new}.
-HMC was first brought by Neal \cite{neal2012bayesian} to the applications of statistics.
-For an in-depth explanation of HMC, one can refer to Neal et al. \cite{neal2011mcmc}, Monnahan et al. \cite{monnahan2017faster} and the references therein.
+Under the prior assumptions for the considered model, a closed form of posterior cannot be obtained.
+While Gibbs sampler and Metropolis-Hastings algorithms are frequently used for posterior estimation, they may be inefficient in exploring the target distribution with high dimensional or highly correlated variables \cite{thach2019reparameterized}.
+Hamiltonian Monte Carlo (HMC), introduced by Neal \cite{neal2011mcmc,neal2012bayesian} to the application of statistics, offers a solution, providing accurate results and flexibility in complex models \cite{thanh2021additive,abba2023new}.
+For an in-depth explanation of HMC, one can refer to \cite{monnahan2017faster,abba2024robust} and the references therein.
+The present study is the first attempt to seek HMC to solve the robust Bayes estimation problem of NOSD test data under SSALT.

+Another critical aspect of the Bayes framework is the testing of hypotheses through the Bayes factor, which was initially introduced by Jeffreys \cite{jeffreys1973scientific, jeffreys1935some, jeffreys1998theory} and later applied by numerous researchers.
+In this study, we develop a robust Bayes factor by applying the proposed robustified posterior.
+Further, influence function analysis is evident in the study of robustness.
+Basu et al. \cite{basu1998robust} and Ghosh and Basu \cite{g2016} derived influence functions for DPD-based and robust Bayes estimates, respectively.
+However, the influence function analysis of the robust Bayes factor evaded the attention of researchers, and its application for NOSD test data has yet to be conducted.